Creative Coding Fest

 Intermediate

-Blair’s (he/him) work explores machine automation as a creative medium.
+Blair’s (he/him) work explores physical automation as a creative medium.
 He’s most interested in how domain experts like artists and scientists can leverage their existing skills when using machines.
 Blair is a PhD student at the University of Washington where he works in the Machine Agency.
-Instagram

 Intermediate